 The Japanese slipper is a fabulous cocktail that's light on the alcohol and packed with fruity flavor.
 If you're looking for a fun green drink with a wonderful taste that mixes up in just a few minutes, it's an ideal recipe.

 This is one of the most popular signature cocktails for Midori, that magical, electric green liqueur that offers the sweet taste of melons.
-It's paired with Cointreau for a hint of orange, and the sweetness of the two is offset with the tart taste of lemon juice.
+It's paired with Cointreau for a hint of orange, and the sweetness of the two is offset with the tart taste of fresh-squeezed lemon juice.

 - 1 ounce melon liqueur (Midori)

 In a cocktail shaker filled with ice, pour the melon and orange liqueurs and lemon juice.

 - Fresh lemon juice is highly recommended.
 The average lemon yields about 1 3/4 ounces of juice, so one fruit is more than enough for a single drink.

 - The garnish can vary.
 Honeydew melon plays up Midori's flavoring (it's made with Yubari king melon and musk melon), and Midori's official recipe recommends a maraschino cherry.
 A slice of lemon or lime is a nice option as well.

 - Make this drink as tall as you like.
 For instance, you can double the recipe and serve it in a larger cocktail glass or on the rocks in an old-fashioned glass.
 Top that with a lightly flavored soda in a highball glass for a refreshing, sparkling drink.